 They have their file format that is compatible with Macs but the apps also let you download docs in Office compatible format.

 Used to be for only Apple users as you needed an idevice to create an Apple ID.
-They’ve since lifted this and now anybody can create an apple ID Intuitive.
+They’ve since lifted this and now anybody can create an Apple Id.

 Which one should you use?